krispo/redux-json-tree/README.md

 React/Redux `editable` JSON tree component for deeply nested data, with a single store.
 It simulates a simple two-way data-binding mechanism.

-Unlike [normalization](https://github.com/gaearon/normalizr) according to a schema, we transform JSON into a flat structure that describe each field in terms of the (`path`, `description`).
+Unlike [normalization](https://github.com/gaearon/normalizr) according to a schema, we transform JSON into a flat structure that describe each node in terms of the (`path`, `description`).
-Where `path` is a json query path to the field, and `description` is a description of the field, eg value, type, list of childs,..
+Where `path` is a json query path of the node, and `description` is a description of the node, eg value, type, list of childs,..
 Read more about [simplifr](https://github.com/krispo/simplifr).
 Eg, suppose we have a json:
 ```js
 {